SanikaHegde/Google-Images-Downloader/README.md

 ## Features
 - **Search for Images:** Search images from Google based on your query.
 - **Download Images:** Download any image from the search results with a single click.
-- **Responsive Design:** The app is fully responsive, ensuring a smooth experience on both desktop and mobile devices.
+- **Responsive Design:** The Website is fully responsive, ensuring a smooth experience on both desktop and mobile devices.
 - **Background with Google Logo Pattern:** The background is styled with a subtle Google logo pattern for a fun and creative touch.

 ## Technologies Used